ltelwest/tableau-data-story/README.md

 story_final = https://public.tableau.com/profile/lennart.telwest#!/vizhome/TheTitanicSinking/Overview?publish=yes

 ## Design

+The first story should give an introduction to the dataset, so I chose the packed bubbles to show the unequal distribution between men and women as well as first and 3rd class.
+I chose the two bar charts to highlight the distribution of the most influential features: gender & class.
+This is also the reason for them being the two filters to the first story point.
+In the second part I chose the packed bubbles, bar chart and histogram to show the unequal distribution of embarkment and the distribution across age, gender and city of embarkment.
+Also I wanted to add some consistency across the whole story to make reading through the story easier.
+In the final part I wanted to show the impact of each analysed feature to the chances of survival by using stacked bars for gender and class to show the share of each on the total group of survivors as well as a histogram with binned ages to be able to visualise many data points in a readable way.
-The main objective was to show the higher chance of survival that women on board of the Titanic had.
-This is why most graphs and visualisations are split by gender.
-The feedback that the visual encoding of gender was not consistent as well as not always in place was very important to create a red line in the story.
+Anyhow the main objective was to show the higher chance of survival that women on board of the Titanic.
+This is why I changed most graphs and visualisations to be split by gender.
+Given the feedback that the visual encoding of gender was not consistent as well as not always in place thus missing a red line in the story.
 Also the first version that included different bar charts which showed that gender had the highest impact did not communicate it as clearly as I wished.
 So I decided to go for a scatterplot that shows the impact of the class and gender on the chance